The Living Encyclopedia of Consciousness

 Respect the Lineage

-These medicines come from living traditions — Mazatec, Shipibo, Bwiti, Native American, and others — that have stewarded them with profound care for millennia.
-Engaging with respect, reciprocity, and awareness of the source honors those traditions and tends to support better outcomes.
-Colonialism ends here.
+These medicines come out of living traditions — Mazatec, Shipibo, Bwiti, Native American, and others — that have looked after them with great care for a very long time.
+Approaching them with respect, reciprocity, and some awareness of where they came from honors that lineage, and tends to make for better work too.
+Don't strip-mine other people's sacraments.